Za3tour420/obdc_test/README.md

 ## Windows Authentication is used by default.

-This code should server as a baseline for more complex project.
+This code should server as a baseline for more complex projects.
 I may work on something with it in the future :)